parse-community/docs/Parse-Server-Guide.md

 * Instagram
 * Facebook

-Configuration options for these 3rd-party modules is done with the oauth option passed to `ParseServer()`:
+Configuration options for these 3rd-party modules is done with the `oauth` option passed to Parse Server:

 ```
 {